 The most common muscle that compensates a tongue dysfunction is the cheek muscles.
 This has a direct effect on narrowing the upper jaw and also increases the risk to develop cavities and increases the risk of airway issues in children.

-Now this is another common question I have always been asked.
-Unfortunately we are dealing with biology and not mathematics.
+Now, this is another common question I have always been asked.
+Unfortunately, we are dealing with biology and not mathematics.
 In math 1+1 is always 2, in biology the results are variable and innumerable.
-It’s like asking how much of smoke can cause lung damage or how much of alcohol can cause liver damage.
+It’s like asking how much smoke can cause lung damage or how much alcohol can cause liver damage.

 What are the suggestions?